-What goes on during a writing consultation?
+What goes on during a writing session?

-- We can help with any part of the writing process from simply understanding the requirements and the prompt all the way to the complex stuff like style formatting and a works cited page.
+- We can help with any part of the writing process from simply understanding the requirements and the prompt all the way to the complex ideas like style formatting and a works cited page.

 The IVCC Writing Center offers several consultation formats.
-Choose which works best for your class, your schedule, your learning style.
+Choose which works best for your class, your schedule, and your learning style.

 For brief questions about punctuation, grammar rules, and documentation, you can email the Writing Center at email@example.com.

 - Include "Quick Question" in your subject line, so we can get to it quickly!

 - Examples of specific questions: Is this a run-on sentence?
 Is this a correct Works Cited entry?
 Where can I find examples of in-text citations?
 Do titles of books go in quotation marks?